auth0/Auth0.swift/README.md

 #### Renew user credentials (iOS / macOS / tvOS / watchOS)

 Use a [Refresh Token](https://auth0.com/docs/security/tokens/refresh-tokens) to renew the user's credentials.
-It's recommended that you read and understand the Refresh Token process before implementing.
+It's recommended that you read and understand the Refresh Token process beforehand.

 ```swift
 Auth0